Amalqahtani37/SDAIA-Advanced-ML-Customer-Churn-Prediction/README.md

 Advanced Machine Learning Methods — SDAIA Academy (SDA-DSC-211)

 ## Problem Statement
-Telecom providers lose recurring revenue every time a paying customer cancels their subscription.
-This project predicts, from a customer's account and subscription attributes, whether they are likely to churn — so the retention team can proactively target the highest-risk customers before they leave.
+Fiber-optic customers on month-to-month contracts show a disproportionately high churn rate in this dataset, making this segment the highest-value target for a retention program.
+This project builds a model to predict, from a customer's account and subscription attributes, whether they are likely to churn — with particular attention to the drivers behind this high-risk segment — so the retention team can proactively target the customers most likely to leave before they leave.

 - **Prediction moment:** at a routine account-review checkpoint (e.g. start of a billing cycle), using only information already on the account at that point.
-- **Decision supported:** whether to enroll a customer in a retention program (discount, contract-upgrade call, proactive support outreach).
+- **Decision supported:** whether to enroll a customer in a retention program (discount, contract-upgrade call, proactive support outreach), with fiber-optic / month-to-month customers as the priority segment.
   Acted on by the customer-retention team.

 ## Dataset
 - **Name:** IBM Telco Customer Churn